 Staying Safe during Freshers Week

-Sally Patterson is the Equality, Liberation and Access Officer.
-She is one of six full-time elected officers who represents students and work to improve the student experience at Bristol.
 Bristol has a thriving and diverse nightlife, with so much happening on any night of the week.
 It’s a big city with a lot of people and it’s important to stay safe when you’re exploring the city at night.
-Sally tells us about a few tips and schemes to help you enjoy a safe night out after dark.
+Here are a few tips and schemes to help you enjoy a safe night out after dark.